wjs001/UCJC/README.md

 | ⚖️ **China Judgments Online** | Public judicial document resource | Judicial documents and sentence-level legal text samples |
 | 🏷️ **Extracted judicial terminology** | Constructed from the processed judicial corpus | Standardized Uyghur--Chinese legal term constraints |

-All released data is anonymized and intended only for research on low-resource judicial machine translation.
+All released data has undergone privacy anonymization and is intended solely for research on low-resource judicial machine translation.
 ## 🛠️ Tools and Frameworks

 This repository builds on the following public tools and frameworks: